scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 in view by the User.
 The ECEF coordinates of the SVs are then propagated along with the User trajectory using [SGP4]_ and the two-line element (TLE) data available from [Celestrak]_.
 The relationship between ECEF and ENU is explained in Figure :ref:`ECEFENU`.
-For convenience this computational tool, is housed in a Jupyter notebook.
+For convenience, this computational tool, is housed in a Jupyter notebook.
 Data set generation and 3D trajectory plotting is provided with the assistance of a single module, :code:`GPS_helper.py`.